Police purge undermines Turkish security operations, sacked officers say

 "The newcomers don't have the capacity to work in those units," said a police chief, who is currently heading a department in a provincial force.
 "They either worked in other departments previously or in police stations."

-Another high-ranking officer - suspended from his job - said some investigations into terrorism and financial and organised crime had ground to a halt.
+Another high-ranking officer - suspended from his job - said some investigations into terrorism and financial and organized crime had ground to a halt.

 Saygili said all 402 officers in the Istanbul financial crimes unit were reassigned, 12 suspended and seven later dismissed.
 Around 15,000 officers in total were reassigned, suspended or dismissed throughout the country, he said.